victorgan/victorgan.github.io/_posts/2015-03-17-visualizing-dimensions-two-by-two.markdown

 | 1010                    | 2, 4        |
 | 1001                    | 1, 4        |

 Notice how one dimension is consistent between neighbouring rows.
-Great, I can use this.

 Now, say I'm showing dimensions 1 and 2 and want to show dimensions 2 and 3.
 I need to make dimension 3 appear and dimension 1 disappear.
 Fortunately, the